► Online MSW program now available--beginning Fall 2019!

 At a Glance

-- 78-unit program with 1080 hours of clinical internships
+- 78 quarter unit program with 1080 hours of clinical internships

-- Dual MSW degrees in either Gerontology or Criminal Justice
+- Available as a dual master's degree with either Gerontology or Criminal Justice

 - Advanced standing option for students with a BSW from a CSWE-approved program, within the last 5 years